edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-08-19-diversify-your-training.md

 permalink: /blog/diversify-your-training/
 author: { name: "Amber Hartmann, Indi Williams & Eric Hartmann" }
 image: blog/2020-08-19-diversify-your-training.jpg
-excerpt: How can you truly and immediately diversify your eLearning employee training materials?
+meta: How can you truly and immediately diversify your eLearning employee training materials?
 Here's how.

 ---